KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 Immediate action items:

-1. Prioritize P4.x registry metadata work now that parity is secured (define categories/severities for existing checks).
-2. Decide on the long-term diff strategy (e.g. golden artifacts) now that the Python fallback is gone.
+1. Decide on the long-term diff strategy (e.g. golden artifacts) now that the Python fallback is gone.
+2. Extend the rule registry to cover every pipeline check stage before layering new features (P4.11).
+3. Implement the check-group configuration file so runs can toggle `fast`, `deep`, and optional integrations (P4.2).
+4. Build the golden regression fixtures for check outputs to protect future refactors (P4.3).

 ---